 - i.
-Everyone to be treated fairly - ii.
+Everyone to be treated justly - ii.
 Everyone to be respected, valuing the views and beliefs of others unless they are discriminative - iii.
-Children to be given the skills to challenge discrimination in a peaceful way.
+Children are given the skills to challenge discrimination in a safe way.

 This is important and is rooted in the school's values.
 It can be achieved by ensuring: